The most famous restaurant in every state

 Alabama: Dreamland Bar-B-Que, various locations

 Legend has it that John 'Big Daddy' Bishop opened the first Dreamland Café in Tuscaloosa after praying for guidance: that night God appeared in a dream and told him that he should build a café next to his home – and so John did.
-Some sixty years on and Dreamland has ten locations in Alabama, Georgia and Florida (not to mention numerous concessions).
-But it remains famous for its good old-fashioned hospitality and lip-smacking ribs.
-It's now possible to order food online for take-out, curbside pick-up and delivery too.
+Some 60 years on and Dreamland has multiple locations in Alabama, Georgia, and Florida (not to mention numerous concessions) and it remains famous for its good old-fashioned hospitality and lip-smacking ribs.

 Alaska: Club Paris, Anchorage